Reviewed by Gregor Collins

 With 75% of the “indie” theater I review these days feeling like audacious millenials with zero budget cranking out some disturbing amalgam of dystopian-apocalyptic-sci-fi-hyper-realistic-political-satire-absurdist theater—and I say that not as a bad thing—it’s refreshing, in a way, to see a play wax old-school tradition like Fiercely Independent: Lights go up, said couple ambles into a hotel room, said couple endures emotional highs and lows, said couple comes out changed.
 It’s as if Neil Simon himself were alive and well and hunched over a typewriter.

-But just because this felt refreshing, it doesn’t mean you should be forking out $59 to see it.
+Unfortunately none of this means you should be forking out $59 to see it.

 The plot: Julie and Robert have been married for four years.
 They are not getting along.
 They decide to spend 24 hours together in a hotel room with no television, no cellphones, no internet or computers, to see if they can work things out.

 As a traditional “well-made” play that played it safe, it’s reasonably engaging.
 I never twiddled, I never checked my watch, and I was “with them” the whole way—but these days, at least for me, if an indie or Off-Broadway play doesn’t make the kind of bold choices that risk it falling flat on its nose, it’s not going to stick with me… Fiercely won’t give you any new or inspiring perspectives on life.
 It stays mildly interesting through changes in blocking, changes in time, bringing in a bellhop once in awhile, playing music—but it fails to challenge us, to make us feel anything we didn’t already feel going into it.